RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/LEV.md

 !!! quote "NIST CSWP 41 May 19, 2025"

     However, as discussed in Sec.
 2.2 and more thoroughly in Sec.
 5.1, **EPSS provides inaccurate scores for previously exploited vulnerabilities.
-It is also not currently possible to fix inaccurate scores in EPSS.** For this reason, EPSS should not be used alone when prioritizing enterprise vulnerability remediation.
+It is also not currently possible to fix inaccurate scores in EPSS.**

     A mathematically defensible solution is obtainable if the goal is changed to include remediation of previously exploited vulnerabilities and a comprehensive KEV list is available.
 To do this, **change the EPSS scores to be 1.0 for all vulnerabilities on a KEV list.**

-    The addition of LEV probabilities is a practical solution that can overwrite remaining inaccurate EPSS scores.
-It DOES NOT guarantee to remove all EPSS errors (only a comprehensive KEV list does that, which is a property that can be measured using LEV).
+    **The addition of LEV probabilities is a practical solution that can overwrite remaining inaccurate EPSS scores.** It DOES NOT guarantee to remove all EPSS errors (only a comprehensive KEV list does that, which is a property that can be measured using LEV).

 ### LEV2 Approximation